 I graduated from the University of Leeds in 1988 with a degree in Textile Chemistry, and from University of Warwick in 1995 with a PhD in Materials Physics.
 Recent research interests include glasses and ceramics, sol-gel and thermography.
 I also have experience working in the diamond group at Warwick, using a high pressure high temperature press to look at diffusion in diamond.
-I am currently working in the Ultrasonics group, looking at high temperature piezoelectric sensors and laser-EMAT systems, with previous experience gained in laser generated ultrasound and the propagation of Lamb waves for use in Non-Destructive Evaluation.
+I have also undertaken research in the Ultrasonics group, looking at high temperature piezoelectric sensors and laser-EMAT systems, with previous experience gained in laser generated ultrasound and the propagation of Lamb waves for use in Non-Destructive Evaluation.

-I am the manager for the teaching labs, covering first year, second year and the MPhys labs, ensuring that the labs run smoothly and safely.
+I am the manager for the teaching labs, covering first year, second year and the MPhys labs, ensuring that the labs run safely and efficiently.
 I am also involved in delivering the Communicating Science module.

 My interest in music is utilised through lecturing in the science of acoustic instruments, part of the Science of Music interdisciplinary module run by the Institute for Advanced Teaching and Learning.